 Absolutely not.
 As long as your review is helpful for other readers, it will pass moderation.
 (We know Universal doesn’t do everything perfectly.)
-It is also worth mentioning that we will not edit or revise guest reviews — what you see published on our site is exactly what was submitted.
+It’s also worth mentioning that we will not edit or revise guest reviews aside from glaring typos.

 Are there any other requirements for winning that you haven’t mentioned?

 Yes.
-You must be 18 or older to win the $50 gift card, and you cannot have previously won a gift card from us.
-There are no restrictions on winning a free Orlando Informer t-shirt.
+You must be 16 or older to win the gift card, and you cannot have previously won a gift card from us.
+(If you’ve won a t-shirt before, that doesn’t disqualify you.)

 I live overseas — how does that affect my ability to win?